Ohio Assembly

 Ohio Assembly Plant (OHAP) is a Ford Motor Company factory located in Avon Lake, Ohio.
 The 3,700,000 sqft plant sits on 419 acres and opened in 1974 to produce the Ford Econoline/E-Series van.
 It produced the Mercury Villager and Nissan Quest from 1993 through 2002, and the Ford Escape and Mercury Mariner until 2005.
 Ford E-Series van production stopped at the end of 2013 as Ford replaced the E-Series with the uni-body Ford Transit, which will be produced at Ford's facility in Kansas City, MO.
 The cutaway and strip chassis E-Series continues in production here for heavy duty applications.
 In Spring 2015, production of the Ford F-650 and F-750 began.
 In the summer of 2016, production of the 2017 F-350, F-450 and F-550 chassis cab began.

 As of 2024, the plant has over 1,700 employees.

+History

 In 2017, Ohio Assembly received the coveted Q1 Quality Award for highest build quality off the assembly line.

+On August 13, 2026, two UAW unions filed charges against Ford, alleging the company is violating its contract regarding grievance procedures.